-Since 2012, this has happened only once, in Merger Case No. 08700.001945/2014-77 (Banco do Brasil/Correios).
-The transaction referred to an agreement between the parties to expand the operations of Banco Postal and to create a financial institution to be controlled by both parties.
+Since 2012, this has happened only a few times (Merger Case No. 08700.001945/2014-77 (Banco do Brasil/Correios); and Merger Case No. 08700.009465/2014-54 (T.C.P., T.C.S/ Monts Holdings).
+In the latter, the Parties withdrew the clearance request before the adjudication of the appeal and the case was dismissed.
+In the first, the transaction referred to an agreement between the parties to expand the operations of Banco Postal and to create a financial institution to be controlled by both parties.
 The National Association of the Deliverymen of Small Packages and Printed Matter appealed the DG's clearance decision claiming the transaction could harm private companies that operate in the market of small express shipments.
 CADE's Tribunal confirmed the DG's decision and cleared the transaction on 30 April 2014.

-32. In a transaction that appears to raise competitive concerns, is it recommended to consult the authority prior to filing and, if so, why?
+33. In a transaction that appears to raise competitive concerns, is it recommended to consult the authority prior to filing and, if so, why?

-Pre-notification contacts with the DG are possible only in transactions that are not eligible for the short filing form (see question 19).
+Pre-notification contacts with the DG are possible only in transactions that are not eligible for the short filing form (see questions 17 and 19).

-33. Do the authority and its staff share their concerns about a transaction with transaction parties at each stage of review?
+34. Do the authority and its staff share their concerns about a transaction with transaction parties at each stage of review?
 How can parties productively participate in the evaluation and decision processes?